MicrosoftDocs/azure-reference-other/azure-monitor-ref/tables/devicetvmsoftwareinventory.md

 # DeviceTvmSoftwareInventory

- Inventory of software installed on devices, including their version information and end-of-support status.
+This table is part of Microsoft Defender for Endpoint and captures the Inventory of software installed on devices, including their version information and end-of-support status.

 ## Categories